 The City is responsible for ensuring compliance with all rules and regulations associated with the CDBG and HOME entitlement grant programs.
 The City's Annual Action Plans and CAPERs, posted on the City's website, provide details about the goals, projects and programs completed by the City.
 The City recognizes that the evaluation of past performance is critical to ensure the City and its sub-recipients are implementing activities effectively and that those activities align with the City's overall strategies and goals.
 The City evaluates the performance of subrecipients on a quarterly basis.
 Sub-recipients are required to submit quarterly progress reports, which include client data, performance objectives, as well as data on outcome measures.
-Before the start of the program year, program objectives are developed collaboratively by the sub-recipient and the City, ensuring that they are aligned with the City's overall goals.
+Before the start of the program year, program objectives are developed collaboratively by the sub-recipient and the City, ensuring that they are aligned with the City's overall goals and strategies.
+The City utilizes the quarterly reports to review progress toward annual goals.
 During the past year, the City successfully implemented its planned programs and projects.
 Some projects take several years to complete, so in some cases they may not be completed in the same year in which they were initially funded, such as the Persian Drive sidewalk project.
 This is not unusual for projects involving major construction work.